18 Key Time Management Secrets for Successful Women

-Do you feel like living in your own version of the Groundhog Day?
+Do you feel like you live in your own version of the Groundhog Day?

-Every day you get up, you do something, you tire yourself out, and in the evening you realise that you have not achieved much: the laundry basket is still overflowing, the garden is drowning in weed and your hair is still unwashed.
+Every day you get up and you do something.
+Every day, you tire yourself out, but in the evening you realise that you have achieved little: the laundry basket is still overflowing, the garden is drowning in weed and your hair is still unwashed.

-I wonder if it’s’s because you don’t have a to-do list for the day, which in turn is part of a bigger goal that you set for yourself.
+I wonder if it's because you don’t have a to-do list for the day, which, in turn, is part of a bigger goal that you set for yourself.

-Goals are essential — they motivate you, give your life a purpose and help you to achieve new amazing things.
+Goals are essential — they motivate you, give your life a purpose, and help you achieve new amazing things.

-But goals without a clear plan on how to achieve them are not goals.
+But goals without a coherent plan on how to achieve them are not goals.
 They are fantasies similar to fairy tales.
-Goals are fuelled by our actions which we undertake every single day.
+You fuel goals by actions which you undertake every single day.

-So how do we conquer that fear and start going towards our goals?
+So how do you conquer that fear and start going towards your goals?
 As the saying goes: ‘eat an elephant one bite at a time.’
-So our big plans need to be broken down into smaller goals and then even smaller achievable tasks.
-You could accomplish those tasks every day, and they won’t look that scary to us.
+That means you need to break down your big plans into smaller goals and then even smaller achievable tasks.
+You could accomplish those smaller tasks every day, and they won’t look that scary, will they?

-The strategies below will help you to take control of your life.
+The strategies below will help you take control of your life.
 They are simple and easy to make your own.
-They are tried and tested and there to help you live as stress-free and balanced life as possible while going after your goals!
+And that's the key: any advice you learn about needs to be tested on your life.
+Only you know what will make your life stress-free and more balanced while going after your goals!

 18 Key Time Management Secrets for Successful Women